durability-labs/archivist-docs/learn/build.md

 . "$HOME/.cargo/env"
 ```

-Note that you will currently not be able to build Codex with gcc 14.
-To verify that
-you have a supported version, run:
+Note that you will currently not be able to build Archivist with gcc 14.
+To verify that you have a supported version, run:

 ```shell
 gcc --version